I know your run is the most important part of your day:

 - Your time to listen to music or podcasts

 Foot pain can take these things away from you.
-An injury doesn’t just affect you physically.
+A foot injury doesn't just affect you physically.
 It takes a huge mental toll.
 Running is therapy.
 You need it to feel like yourself.
 I get it.

-That’s why my job is to keep my runners running.
-It’s more than solving your foot pain.
-It’s making sure that you are able to have the most important part of your day to yourself.
-What you need to survive your work and family responsibilities.
+That's why my job is to keep my runners running.
+It's more than solving your foot pain.
+It's making sure that you are able to have the most important part of your day to yourself.
+The exercise you need to survive your work and family responsibilities.
 To keep you sane.

-That's why you shouldn't wait to come into get your foot pain checked.
+That's why you shouldn't wait to come into our Houston office get your foot pain checked.
 Come in for a comprehensive evaluation and get back to running.